-The school community of the Maitland-Newcastle Catholic Diocese has a long and proud record of engaging with and supporting the work of Catholic Mission.
+The school communities of the Catholic Diocese of Maitland-Newcastle have a long and proud record of engaging with and supporting the work of Catholic Mission.

-For the last 5 years, at least, this diocese has raised the highest amount for Catholic Mission of any dioceses around the country.
-This is a remarkable achievement and is testament to the commitment to outreach, social inequality and justice and the importance of the work of the Church in communities around the world, by our school administrations, teachers, students and their broader community.
+This is testament to the commitment to outreach, social justice and the importance of the work of the Church in communities around the world, by school leaders, teachers, students and their broader communities.

-The focus of much of our activity is directed to October - World Mission Month - when we, as a community remember, celebrate and fundraise for the work of the Church supporting the needs of children in communities in over 160 countries around the world.
+The focus of much of our activity is directed to October - World Mission Month - when we, as a community, remember, celebrate and raise funds for the work of the Church supporting the needs of children in communities in over 160 countries around the world.

 This material and other general information about Catholic Mission is available to download from our national website: www.catholicmission.org.au

-For details about resources, gatherings or immersion experiences, please contact the Diocese of Maitland-Newcastle office on 49791141.
+For details about resources, school visits or immersion experiences, please contact the Catholic Mission Director in the Diocese of Maitland-Newcastle on 4979 1141.